aragonzkresearch/blog/blogo-input/posts/nouns.md

 3.  **Vote cast**:

-    Registered wallets that meet the eligibility requirements (i.e. holding NFTs -either non-delegated owned or delegated, at the time of the process creation) can generate a ballot and the corresponding proofs.
-The vote can be submitted to the voting Nouns voting smart contract (VSC) during the voting period.
+    Registered wallets that meet the eligibility requirements (i.e. holding NFTs, either owned directy or delegated, at the time of the process creation) can generate a vote and the corresponding proofs.
+The vote can be submitted to the Nouns voting smart contract (VSC) during the voting period.
 Vote generation (ballot + proofs) and submission are performed together through the CLI.
-Each wallet can vote only once per voting process with the full weight of their voting power (it is not possible to split the vote between options).

     Done via CLI with the `vote` subcommand.

 4. **Tally**:

-    After the voting period ends and the decryption key is released anyone can verify the outcome of the voting process by tallying the results.
+    After the voting period ends and the decryption key is released, anyone can verify the outcome of the voting process by tallying the results.
 This is done via CLI with the `tally` subcommand.
-The subcomand does not return an output if called before the end of the voting period.
+The subcommand does not return an output if called before the end of the voting period.